Fine Art Trade Guild

 The Fine Art Trade Guild is the trade association for the art and framing industry Formed in 1910 as the successor to the 1847 Printsellers’ Association, it was set up to oversee the fine art print trade.
 The Guild continues to set globally recognised standards for prints, and addition, it sets standards and guidelines for picture framing.
 Guild members agree to abide by the Code of Ethics and keep up to date with the latest standards, trends and materials.

-Customers can always be confident that ALL Angie’s framing is finished to the Guild’s exacting standards for framing.
+Customers can always be confident that ALL Angie’s own framing is made to the Guild’s exacting standards for framing.
 The tapes and adhesives used also conform to the Guild’s stringent standards.
 This ensures that the frames and materials used in the medal framing not only visually enhance the medals but also protect the medals from physical and mechanical damage, airborne pollution and acid damage.
+As far as we are aware, Only in the Wild is the ONLY specialist in Letter Art / Alphabet Photography that has this prestigious recognition for high standards of work

 Summaries of Standards for Materials Used: